GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Attendees should be in a similar timezone region (+/- 3 hours) to optimize scheduling and collaboration.
 - Coaches should also be in the same timezone region.
 However, coaches can adjust their schedule to support remote attendees in a different region if needed.
 For example, a North American coach can agree to wake up early (4am) to support a virtual event scheduled for the European region.
 - Balance kick-off and end times across a time zone region with an early start for the western-most time zone and a later end time for the eastern-most time zone.
 For example, if hosting an event for North American attendees, start at 7am Pacific/10am Eastern.
 End at 6pm Eastern/3pm Pacific.
-- When forming squads, encourage folks to group by time zone.
-This allows the members of each squad to take the same lunch or dinner break together.
+- When forming teams, encourage folks to group by time zone.
+This allows the members of each team to take the same lunch or dinner break together.
 - For a multi-day hack, after a shared kick-off meeting on day 1, coaches can designate the hours they will be available on the subsequent days.
-The squads can then decide to start earlier/finish later if all members are in the same time zone.
+The teams can then decide to start earlier/finish later if all members are in the same time zone.
 For example, coaches can be available 10am-6pm Eastern.
-A squad in the eastern time zone can start 9am and finish at 4pm.
-The squad in the western time zone can work the same hours in their own time zone, resulting in them working the last hour without a coach.
+A team in the eastern time zone can start 9am and finish at 4pm.
+The team in the western time zone can work the same hours in their own time zone, resulting in them working the last hour without a coach.

 It is possible to host a "hybrid" event that has some attendees and coaches in person, and others remote.
 Here are recommendations from experiences we have had with different permutations:

 - Hosting an in-person event with remote attendees.
-	- Group remote attendees into one or more squads consisting only of remote attendees.
+	- Group remote attendees into one or more teams consisting only of remote attendees.
 Don't mix and match.
-	- Dedicate an in-person coach to support the remote squads
+	- Dedicate an in-person coach to support the remote teams
 	- The dedicated in-person coach is responsible for making sure the A/V connections between the venue and the event team in Microsoft Teams is working
 	- The dedicated in-person coach must represent the remote attendees to the lead coach & other in-person attendees.
 When questions come up online, the dedicated in-person coach can be the one to get the attention of the lead or other in-person coaches.
 - Hosting an event where the attendees are in-person, but the coaches are remote
 	- This is a great solution when you want to host an event for attendees in a different region
 	- The coaches need to adjust their working hours to support the remote region.
 For example, to support an event in Australia, a coach in the eastern US time zone would need to agree to work from 5pm to 1am.
 	- This does require volunteers to be designated as facilitators in the physical venue.
 The facilitators are responsible for the A/V connectivity to the remote coaches and raising questions from attendees in the venue to the online coaches.
-- Hosting an event where individual squads work together in person, but distributed and remote from other squads.
+- Hosting an event where individual teams work together in person, but distributed and remote from other teams.
-	- For example, squads can work together in New York, Chicago, and Seattle.
+	- For example, teams can work together in New York, Chicago, and Seattle.
 The lead coach may be in Chicago leading all three groups online.